-From May 15, 2019 to December 31, 2019, the University of Ottawa Library will temporarily suspend acceptance of donated materials to our collections.
+The University of Ottawa Library has temporarily suspended acceptance of donated materials to our collections until further notice.
 This will allow library staff to assess and process the significant volume of donations previously received that have yet to be added to the collection.
-As well, this suspension will allow for a full revision of our donations policy.
 For any questions, please contact email@example.com.

-After reading the guidelines below, potential donors with materials that meet the criteria are asked to email firstname.lastname@example.org with a list of titles being offered for donation, before bringing any items to the library.
-The Library cannot accept any unsolicited donations at any University location.
+After reading the guidelines below, potential donors with materials that meet the criteria are asked to email firstname.lastname@example.org with a list of titles being offered for donation.
+The Library cannot accept any unsolicited Gifts-in-Kind donations at any University location.

 - trade paperbacks